(Updated May 25, 2026) Saga IT

 Option 3: Migrate to OIE (Open Integration Engine)

-OIE, the Open Integration Engine, is a community fork of Mirth Connect maintained by Kaur Health.
+OIE, the Open Integration Engine, is a vendor-neutral community fork of Mirth Connect stewarded by a non-profit Steering Committee.
 It was created in direct response to the licensing change, forking from the last open-source Mirth Connect codebase.

 What OIE Is